wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

 Adding the Wazuh repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add the Wazuh repository if you are installing the Wazuh interface on a dedicated server.
-In case you are installing on the same host as the Wazuh server or Wazuh indexer you may skip this step.
+In case you are installing it on the same host as the Wazuh server or Wazuh indexer, you can skip this step.

   .. tabs::